 Although the hotel is geared more towards couples, children are welcome.
 There’s a box of games and toys, and the large lawn can be used for boules and croquet (equipment provided).
 Older kids will enjoy the tennis courts, bicycles and clay-pigeon shooting, too.

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

-Baby cots (free) and rollaway beds (extra charge) can be added to the Garden Rooms and the Tack Room.
-Taking the whole farmhouse as a rental is a good option for large families as it sleeps up to 10, though note that all rooms are doubles (no twins).
+The Dairy Family Rooms are the best bet as they come with a super-kingsize bed for parents and bunk beds for kids.
+Baby cots (free) and rollaway beds (extra charge) can be added to some rooms.
+Booking the farmhouse is a good option for large families as it sleeps up to 12, though note that all rooms are doubles (no twins).